dapr/dotnet-sdk/examples/Hosting/Aspire/ServiceInvocationDemo/README.md

 # Aspire with Dapr Service Invocation Demo

-This directory contains demonstration projects showcasing how to use .NET Aspire with Dapr to perform service invocation between frontend and backend applications using different approaches.
+This directory contains demonstration projects showcasing how to use Aspire with Dapr to perform service invocation between frontend and backend applications using different approaches.

 ## Overview

 The ServiceInvocationDemo demonstrates various patterns for service-to-service communication in a distributed application architecture using:

-- **.NET Aspire** - For application orchestration, service discovery, and observability
+- **Aspire** - For application orchestration, service discovery, and observability
 - **Dapr** - For distributed application runtime capabilities including service invocation
 - **ASP.NET Core** - For both frontend and backend services